AnswerLens

 Related proof pages

-• Examples: see the live demo artifact set first.
+• Examples: see the live demo report files first.

 • Docs: activation references, scoring notes, and canonical Markdown.

-• Integrations: see how the starter bundle fits into the GitHub-native workflow.
+• Integrations: see how the starter files fit into GitHub Actions.

 • Releases: use release assets as the second public front door.